 Both olive and coconut oil are pure fat sources.
 Fat was once thought to be the ruler of all evil in the nutritional world; giving you cardiovascular disease and causing obesity with just a glance.
-Thankfully, that’s all been debunked in recent years and now we know that fat is actually quite beneficial for the body, especially from the right source.
+Thankfully, that’s all been debunked in recent years and now we know that fat is quite beneficial for the body, especially from the right source.

 The majority of olive oil is composed of unsaturated fat and in particular, monounsaturated fat.
 One of the biggest reasons for olive oil’s popularity is that it’s a staple of the Mediterranean diet which is rich in monounsaturated fat from other foods such as oily fish.
-In fact, the dietary range of virgin olive oil in the Mediterranean diet ranges between 25-50ml per day.
+The dietary range of virgin olive oil in the Mediterranean diet ranges between 25-50ml per day.
 This type of fat is linked to lower levels of blood pressure alongside lower levels of LDL or the “bad” cholesterol.
-In turns, this makes them beneficial for the heart and puts you at a reduced risk of heart disease and stroke.
+In turn, this makes them beneficial for the heart and puts you at a reduced risk of heart disease and stroke.

-In order for this to be a complete review, we need to address all of the uses these oils have.
+For this to be a complete review, we need to address all of the uses these oils have.
 Above and beyond your diet, olive oil and coconut oil are frequently used for various beauty treatments on the hair and skin.

 Olive oil can nourish and soften your hair whilst giving it a nice shiny effect due to its rich fatty acid profile.
 Coconut oil also works as a conditioner, moisturizer,, and even make-up remover whilst protecting from protein loss by working deep into the hair shaft.
 Both olive and coconut oil will help to leave your hair softer and shinier whilst reducing frizz.
-You can even mix them together to combat dryness using one-part coconut oil and one-part olive oil mixed and warm.
+You can even mix them to combat dryness using one-part coconut oil and one-part olive oil mixed and warm.

 Which is better?

-So, which is actually better?
+So, which is better?
 Well, as you can see if you can keep both in your cupboard, then you’re going to derive benefits from each.
 However, that’s probably not quite the answer you’re looking for.

-If you’re going to be frying, cooking anything at a high temperature or baking something sweet, then coconut oil is most likely your better option.
-Yet, if you’re going to be dressing anything or baking something savoury, then opt for olive oil.
+If you’re going to be frying, cooking anything at a high temperature, or baking something sweet, then coconut oil is most likely your better option.
+Yet, if you’re going to be dressing anything or baking something savory, then opt for olive oil.
 Coconut oil can leave quite a strong coconutty taste on your food whereas olive oil tends to be more neutral.
 The taste of the coconut oil will differ depending on the product you purchase, so take a whiff before buying as the stronger the smell, then the stronger the taste will be.